 Another leaf craft favourite of ours are these Leaf Bowls – do take a peak

-If you can’t get hold of the “cheese cartons” – check out this video for an alternative method –
+If you can’t get hold of the “cheese cartons” – check out the auto play video tutorial for an alternative method !

 Top tip: smaller leaves are better – as you can fit more on!